hikeventures/hikeventures.github.io/_posts/best/2014-03-03-best-rain-pants.markdown

 <a href="/deals/#rab+firewall+pant" target="_blank"><button type="button" class="btn btn-warning">Check for Discounts</button></a>

----
+<iframe width="560" height="315" src="https://www.youtube.com/embed/7c0tlmtpsps" frameborder="0" allowfullscreen></iframe>
+> On our packrafting trip in the Sarek National Park in Sweden we had also rain pants with us. <a href="http://www.youtube.com/user/UCnO9Q_m9EaOCrHmmQIBVBNw?sub_confirmation=1" rel="nofollow">Subscribe</a> to our YouTube channel.

-The list I have compiled is sorted by the weight of the pants and not by their performance.
-Why I sorted them by weight?
-Well, usually you only wear waterproof pants when it rains.
-When it stops raining you will pack your waterproof pants back into your backpack.
-The pants in my list are for emergency situations so they will also pack quite small as the Montane Minimus pants (see picture above).
+The rain pants in my list are for emergency situations so they will also pack quite small as the Montane Minimus pants (see picture above).
 Also consider to take a [waterproof jacket][11] with you.

 ## Which fabric?
 If you are planning to go skiing then you should maybe consider waterproof pants with Gore-Tex Pro or Active shell.
 However, those pants will be more heavy than the models listed below and also take more space in your backpack so I have not considered them in my list.
 Generally speaking, you will sweat in all waterproof clothes if you are active.
 However, some are a little bit more breathable than others.
 I had good experience with Pertex Shield so far.